danikhan632/vortex_llvm/llvm/docs/SourceLevelDebugging.rst

-* LLVM debug information **always provides information to accurately read the source-level state of the program**, regardless of which LLVM optimizations have been run, and without any modification to the optimizations themselves.
-However, some optimizations may impact the ability to modify the current state of the program with a debugger, such as setting program variables, or calling functions that have been deleted.
+* LLVM debug information **always provides information to accurately read the source-level state of the program**, regardless of which LLVM optimizations have been run. :doc:`HowToUpdateDebugInfo` specifies how debug info should be updated in various kinds of code transformations to avoid breaking this guarantee, and how to preserve as much useful debug info as possible.
+Note that some optimizations may impact the ability to modify the current state of the program with a debugger, such as setting program variables, or calling functions that have been deleted.

 * As desired, LLVM optimizations can be upgraded to be aware of debugging information, allowing them to update the debugging information as they